inercia/divs/README.md

-DiVS uses the [memberlist](https://github.com/hashicorp/memberlist) library for managing the virtual switch membership and member failure detection. `memberlist` uses a gossip based protocol for spreading information like nodes that are alive, suspected to be down of definitely down. `memberlist` also provides some useful features like application-level messages, broadcasting of application-level information, encryption, compression...
-We use all these features for sending virtual traffic between nodes.
+DiVS uses the [memberlist](https://github.com/hashicorp/memberlist) library for managing the virtual switch membership and member failure detection. `memberlist` uses a gossip based protocol for spreading information (like nodes that are alive, suspected to be down of definitely down), but `memberlist` also provides some useful features like application-level messages, broadcasting of application-level information, encryption, compression: we make use of these features for sending virtual traffic between nodes.

 DiVS maintains a distributed database of MAC addresses, mapping MAC addresses to nodes in the virtual network.
 This allows us to use the TAP device for traffic to/from multiple endpoints in the same host (for example, when using virtual machines in the physical machine).
 When a DiVS node detects some packets being written to the local TAP device with an unknown MAC address, it updates the distributed database, pointing other nodes to where they should send traffic for that MAC.

 ![MAC DiVS mapping](https://raw.githubusercontent.com/inercia/divs/master/docs/images/macs-table-overview.png)